-(a) Metallic

-(1) Non-corrective: Any sighting system, constructed of metal or equivalent, which provides a method of aiming or aligning 2 separate but visible sights, or reference points mounted on the rifle, including tube sights and non-magnifying color filters.

-(2) Corrective: Same as (1), except that a lens or system of lenses, not containing an aiming reference or reticle at the focal plane of any such lens or system of lenses, may be included in such system.

-(b) Telescopic - Any sighting system which includes a lens or system of lenses and an aiming reference or reticle at the focal plane of a lens or system of lenses.

-(c) Any - Any sight without restriction as to material or construction.

-(d) Prohibited - Any sighting device programmed to activate the firing mechanism is prohibited.

-(e) Any sight/scope used cannot be set to anything above 10x and when attached to the rife, MUST meet rifle weight requirement.

-3.4 Shooting Kits - The shooting kit may not be placed forward of the shooter's forward shoulder on the firing line, except that in the standing position a shooting kit, table, or stand may be used as a rifle rest between shots.
-The shooting kit, table, or stand may not be of such size and construction as to interfere with shooters on adjacent firing points or to constitute a wind break.
+- (a) Metallic - (1) Non-corrective: Any sighting system, constructed of metal or equivalent, which provides a method of aiming or aligning 2 separate but visible sights, or reference points mounted on the rifle, including tube sights and non-magnifying color filters. - (2) Corrective: Same as (1), except that a lens or system of lenses, not containing an aiming reference or reticle at the focal plane of any such lens or system of lenses, may be included in such system. - (b) Telescopic Any sighting system which includes a lens or system of lenses and an aiming reference or reticle at the focal plane of a lens or system of lenses. - (c) Any Any sight without restriction as to material or construction. - (d) Prohibited Any sighting device programmed to activate the firing mechanism is prohibited. - (e) Any sight/scope used cannot be set to anything above 10x and when attached to the rife, MUST meet rifle weight requirement. - 3.4 Shooting Kits - The shooting kit may not be placed forward of the shooter's forward shoulder on the firing line, except that in the standing position a shooting kit, table, or stand may be used as a rifle rest between shots.
+The shooting kit, table, or stand may not be of such size and construction as to interfere with shooters on adjacent firing points or to constitute a wind break. - 3.5 Personal Wind Indicators Are not permitted and will be provided by the event coordinators.

-3.5 Personal Wind Indicators - Competitors may use personal wind indicating devices, placement of which is not to exceed 24 inches in front of the firing line, as long as they do not interfere with other competitors or range operation.
-Are not permitted and will be provided by the event coordinators.

-3.6 Ground Cloth - Ground cloth may be used providing it is not constructed or used in a manner to provide artificial rest or support.

-3.7 Gloves- Gloves may be worn which do not form an artificial support.

-3.8 Shooting Coats - Are not permitted.

-3.9 Shooting Trousers - Are not permitted.

-3.10 Padding - Shoulder pads, sling pads and elbow pads may be worn while shooting, provided they are constructed so as not to provide artificial support.

-3.11 Slings - Unless otherwise specified in the conditions of the match, the rifle sling may be used in connection with the rifle and one arm only as an auxiliary to steady the rifle except in the standing position.
+- 3.6 Ground Cloth - Ground cloth may be used providing it is not constructed or used in a manner to provide artificial rest or support. - 3.7 Gloves- Gloves may be worn which do not form an artificial support. - 3.8 Shooting Coats Are not permitted. - 3.9 Shooting Trousers Are not permitted. - 3.10 Padding - Shoulder pads, sling pads and elbow pads may be worn while shooting, provided they are constructed so as not to provide artificial support. - 3.11 Slings - Unless otherwise specified in the conditions of the match, the rifle sling may be used in connection with the rifle and one arm only as an auxiliary to steady the rifle except in the standing position.
 Sling cuffs and sling pads are permitted.
 No part of the sling under tension may touch the rifle stock except at the sling swivel and handstop.
-Loose, excess sling material not involved in supporting the rifle may make incidental contact with the stock if not arranged to cause artificial support.

-3.12 Kneeling Roll - A cylindrical cushion for shooting in the kneeling position; maximum dimensions will be 9.84 inches long (25 cm) and 7.08 inches in diameter (18 cm), and made of soft and flexible material.

-3.13 Butt plates and hook - A butt hook projecting more than 153 mm (6.02 inches) past the rear of a line, which is perpendicular to a line drawn through the axis of the bore of the rifle, and which is tangent to the deepest part of the butt plate depression that normally rests against the shoulder.
+Loose, excess sling material not involved in supporting the rifle may make incidental contact with the stock if not arranged to cause artificial support. - 3.12 Kneeling Roll - A cylindrical cushion for shooting in the kneeling position; maximum dimensions will be 9.84 inches long (25 cm) and 7.08 inches in diameter (18 cm), and made of soft and flexible material. - 3.13 Butt plates and hook - A butt hook projecting more than 153 mm (6.02 inches) past the rear of a line, which is perpendicular to a line drawn through the axis of the bore of the rifle, and which is tangent to the deepest part of the butt plate depression that normally rests against the shoulder.
 It must have a total outside length around any curve or bend of not more than 178 mm (7.01 inches).

-3.14 Release Triggers - Triggers which function on release are prohibited.

-3.15 Ammunition - Rimfire cartridges commercially catalogued as the ".22 Short, ".22 Long, or ".22 Long Rifle which have an over-all length not more than 1.1 inches and loaded with a lead or alloy bullet of not larger than .23 inch diameter.
+- 3.14 Release Triggers Triggers which function on release are prohibited. - 3.15 Ammunition - Rimfire cartridges commercially catalogued as the ".22 Short, ".22 Long, or ".22 Long Rifle which have an over-all length not more than 1.1 inches and loaded with a lead or alloy bullet of not larger than .23 inch diameter.
 Hollow point, tracer, incendiary or explosive bullets are specifically excluded from ammunition authorized for match use.